Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Processing that runs 24/7

-• 1 million executions × 1 second × 1 GB memory
+• 1 million executions at 1 second at 1 GB memory

 For unpredictable workloads, Lambda wins.
 For predictable high-volume, containers or EC2 may be cheaper.